Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The one-way conditions as operators on quantum state functions, solutions

 \subsubsection{Common solutions}

-With the decision for $w$ in the form (\ref{w}), $\hat{U_+}$ and $\hat{U_-}$ are commuting Hermitian operators, so there is a nontrivial one-parameter solution.
+With the decision for $w$ in the form (\ref{w}), $\hat{U}_+$ and $\hat{U}_-$ at each vertex are commuting Hermitian operators, so there is a nontrivial one-parameter common solution.
+Operators at neighboring vertices do not commute, but for the moment we concentrate at a local solution at one vertex and ignore issues with non-commutativity to come back to them later.
 The partial difference equations (\ref{DE}) and (\ref{U-}) are in this case separable with the product ansatz $a_{m,n}=\alpha_m\beta_n$, resulting in

 in terms of operators corresponding to the original expressions $U_x$ and $U_y$, as $U_\pm=U_x\pm U_y$.
 The separated difference equations are

 With $\alpha_1=\beta_1=1$ the first few coefficients in a solution of (\ref{73}) are